 An institution relying on an external IRB and the organization operating the IRB must establish and document the reliance and responsibilities that each of them will undertake to ensure compliance with the regulatory requirements.

-The relying institution must ensure that the external IRB reviews research in compliance with the terms of assurance outlined in its FWA.
-It is also responsible for complying with the determinations made by the external IRB.
+The relying institution must:

+- Ensure that the external IRB reviews research in compliance with the terms of assurance outlined in its FWA; and - Comply with the determinations made by the external IRB.